Advanced Xbox Live sandboxes

-There are two distinct types of access to your content in Xbox One:
+There are two distinct types of access to your content in Xbox One (or later):

-Design-time access—access from a PC via the XDP tool—allows people working on your products to upload, organize, and work with content, configuration, and metadata, but does not allow them to run or play instances of your products.
+Design-time access—access from a PC via Partner Center - Allows people working on your products to upload, organize, and work with content, configuration, and metadata, but does not allow them to run or play instances of your products.

-Note In order to be available for run-time access, a product instance must be placed in a sandbox.
-Once a build is placed in a sandbox, XDP users or devkit devices that have been granted access to that sandbox can run the instance.
-To do this, they log on to Xbox One via an Xbox console, using one of their dev accounts—special accounts that function as virtual users for run-time access.
+In order to be available for run-time access, a product instance must be placed in a sandbox.
+Once a build is placed in a sandbox, Partner Center users or devkit devices that have been granted access to that sandbox can run the instance.
+To do this, they log on to Xbox Live via an Xbox console, using one of their dev accounts—special accounts that function as virtual users for run-time access.